Danny Minnick: Painting career

 In 2011, Chad Muska, one of Minnick’s closest friends who is an artist and fellow professional skateboarder, taught Minnick how to stretch and build his own canvases and renewed his desire to paint.

 Minnick began experimenting with painting, and his interest quickly transformed into a career when he received an opportunity for his first gallery exhibition, titled “17 Pieces.".

 Minnick is known for his neo expressionist and vibrant painting style.
 Interview Magazine noted that distinctive features which include De Kooning’s bold brushstrokes, Pollock’s signature drips, Keith Haring’s cartoon imagery and Basquiat’s daring use of color, all had an impact on the development of Minnick’s style.

-“I strive to shine the shoes of such titans.”

-Minnick approaches his work with an instinctive sense of wonder and curiosity and wants to convey both hope and pleasure.
+Minnick seeks to convey both hope and pleasure in his work.
 He attributes his success to “karma, fate, and a lot of hard work”.

 Minnick prefers to work on large-scale canvases that convey a formidable presence and visceral experience.
 His figure, an entity named "Character,” is a human skeleton with a plus symbol in the torso created with stylized linear brush strokes.
 It is a symbol, according to Minnick, of the “positive energy” that he wishes to spread worldwide.

 He is also influenced by the musicians Jimi Hendrix and Bob Dylan, and the artist Banksy.
 Minnick is also inspired by Enrico Mazzanti.

 His work can be seen on the walls of places like Miami's Wynwood and the Barbican Underground Station in London.

-In 2017, as an inspired and compelling response to Banksy’s homage to Jean Michel Basquiat; titled ‘Portrait of Basquiat being welcomed by the Metropolitan Police’ on the occasion of the Basquiat exhibition at The Barbican Centre, London; Minnick painted Character arriving by skateboard and leaping through the air to place a crown on the head of Banksy’s Basquiat figure.
-This unofficial but highly respected response by Banksy has been permanently preserved by The Barbican Centre, whose formal proposal for permanent preservation was approved by the City of London.
+In 2017, Minnick responded to Banksy’s homage to Jean Michel Basquiat entitled ‘Portrait of Basquiat being welcomed by the Metropolitan Police’ on the occasion of the Basquiat exhibition at The Barbican Centre, London.
+Minnick painted his creation, Character, arriving by skateboard and leaping through the air to place a crown on the head of Banksy’s Basquiat figure.
+This painting has been permanently preserved by The Barbican Centre, whose formal proposal for permanent preservation was approved by the City of London.

-Minnick’s collectors include Robert Downey Jr, Eric Dane, LeBron James, Lionel Richie, Fred Durst, Ron Burkle, Luis Guzman, Michelle Lamy, Jessica Alba and Cash Warren, Nick Cassavetes, Michael Citrone, Gus Van Sant, Jamie Hince, Jason Momoa, KJ Apa, and Mena Suvari.
+Minnick’s collectors include Robert Downey Jr., LeBron James, Lionel Richie, Fred Durst, Ron Burkle, Luis Guzman, Michelle Lamy, Jessica Alba, Nick Cassavetes, Michael Citrone, Gus Van Sant, Jamie Hince, Jason Momoa, KJ Apa, Mena Suvari, Darin Feinstein, and Rick Solomon.

 According to Forbes, "A childlike sense of wonder and curiosity" is present in Minnick's work.